MonsterPi13/monsterpi13.dev/README.md

 - hasCustomPage Boolean
 - seo Reference

-5. seo - Reusable SEO, will be related with the extra content type
+5. seo - reusable SEO, will be set as reference for other content type

 - title Short Text
 - description Short Text